 Address: Kita-ku Minamimorimachi 1-3-19

-Perhaps suffering from a slight misnomer, Premier Hotel CABIN Osaka is nowhere near as rustic or as cramped as the second part of its name would suggest.
-The first part, however, is dead on as a simple waltz into the lobby of this winsome 4-star will quickly confirm.
+Suffering from a slight misnomer, Premier Hotel CABIN Osaka is neither as rustic nor as cramped as its name suggests.
+The “premier” label, however, is dead on.
+And a simple waltz into the lobby of this winsome 4-star hotel will quickly confirm it.

-Less than a year old, the Premier Hotel CABIN Osaka lets its youthfulness shine through in its clean & quiet rooms that feature luxurious extras like soundproofing and electronic washlet toilets.
-The amenities are top-notch, too.
-Grabbing a quick morning bite at the on-site restaurant, serving up both Japanese- and Western-style items, is a fantastic way to get geared up for the day ahead.
+Only a few years old, the Premier Hotel CABIN Osaka lets its youthfulness shine in its clean & quiet rooms.
+The lodgings feature luxurious extras like soundproofing and electronic washlet toilets.
+Amenities are top-notch, too.
+Grab a quick morning bite at the on-site restaurant, serving up both Japanese- and Western-style items.
+It’s a fantastic way to get geared up for the day ahead.

-Besides the hotel itself, the property occupies a strategic location steps away from Minami-Morimachi Station.
-Even if you’re not keen on undertaking the 20-minute walk into central Namba, getting around Osaka is a cinch from here.
+The property also occupies a strategic location.
+It’s just steps away from Minami-Morimachi Station.
+Even if you’re not keen on the 20-minute walk into central Namba, getting around Osaka is a cinch from here.

 Cross Hotel Osaka